datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-2-alternate.md

 ## Run $productName$ $version$ in a separate cluster

-This permits absolute certainty that your $productName$ 1.X configuration will not be affected by changes meant for $productName$ $version$.
-However, in many cases, the extra effort will mean it is not a cost-effective tradeoff.
+When you run your $productName$ 1.X configuration in a separate cluster, it is not affected by changes meant for $productName$ $version$.
+However, this can result in extra effort and is not time-efficient.

 1. Install $productName$ $version$ in a completely new cluster.